-Delegates: NCTR will ask your system to identify your delegates prior to the business meeting this year.
-All delegates must be registered for the Conference and have the ability to attend the October 14 Business Meeting (virtually).
+NCTR will ask the Active Member’s Executive Director to designate their delegates prior to the Business Meeting.
+All delegates must be registered for the Conference and attend the October 11 Business Meeting (in-person).
 Delegate forms will be emailed to the Executive Director of the System and posted on the NCTR website the first week in August.

 Interested in Partnering with NCTR?